The answer is yes – if you want to use one.

 3. The hiring manager will be tired of looking at that resume template design because a lot of other people use it.

 We hope that clears up any misconceptions you may have had.
-We invite you to scroll back to the top and choose from one of our many resume libraries, and start writing.
+We invite you to scroll back to the top and choose from one of our many templates and start writing.
+We have seen how effective job hunters have been at landing interviews with our resume templates, and we hope you’re able to replicate their success.